mygethub-99/mygamefinal/README.md

 ### Endpoints Definitions:
 1. survive.cancel_game.
   * Path:'cancel'
-  * Method:'Put'
+  * Method:'PUT'
   * Parameters:'user_name'
   * Returns:Message confirming that the user's game has been canceled.
-  * Descrip:Queries User entity using request.user.name parameter and updated boolean value of User.cancel_game
+  * Descrip:Queries User entity using request.user.name parameter and updates boolean property of User.cancel_game

 2. survive.check_items.
   * Path:'invencheck'
-  * Method:'POST'
+  * Method:'GET'
   * Parameters:'user_name, item_name'
   * Returns:Message contains the inventory for a users item in inventory
   * Descrip:Queries Request body supplies user.name and item.name for query of Inventory entity, then return list of item inventory for a single user.